MirelaSMirela/Project_A_Jobs/DataEngineer.md

 * Fluent German and English skills
 * First experiences with regression models, devops & self-service BI tools such as Metabase or Tableau would be desirable

-What to expect working with our portfolio company:
+:tada: What to expect working with our portfolio company:

 * Make a true impact in the commerce industry
 * Take advantage of employee discount opportunities, company benefits, health benefits, and partner programs